MechanicalRabbit/PrettyPrinting.jl/doc/src/index.md

 tuples, vectors, and dictionaries.
 The data will be formatted to fit the screen size.

-To demonstrate how to use `pprint()`, we consider a small dataset of city departments with associated employees.
+To demonstrate how to use `pprint()`, we take a small dataset of city departments with associated employees.

     data = [(name = "POLICE",